-The Lenovo Legion 5i’s webcam is serviceable, though aside from the included sliding webcam cover, which is admittedly a nice feature we don’t see on a lot of gaming laptops, doesn’t offer anything special.
+The Lenovo Legion 5i’s webcam is serviceable, though aside from the included sliding webcam cover (which is admittedly a nice feature we don’t see on a lot of gaming laptops), it doesn’t offer anything special.
 Regardless of lighting, images tended to appear washed out in my testing, and textured items lost their depth in photos.

 I did appreciate the clear image, as I didn’t notice any significant grain during use, but the resolution was still low enough that some of the detail on my facial features was lost.
 Overall, it works for casual use, but will generally make you look somewhat gray in photos or on video chats.

 For better image quality, you're going to want to go external with the Logitech c920 or one of the market's other best webcams.